carey-suehs/GCD_Course_Project/README.md

 __________ROOT LEVEL FILES IN THE DATA SET

 This section provides code for reading root-level tables into the R environment.
 Comments are provided for each element at the root level of the data set.

-__________xxx
+Other users will need to change directory calls to fit their needs.

+__________FILES IN THE "TEST" DIRECTORY

+This section provides code for reading the "test" subset tables into the R environment.
+Comments are provided for each element in the "test" directory.
+Other users will need to change directory calls to fit their needs.